martincostello/blog/source/2023-10-13-upgrading-to-dotnet-8-part-5-preview-7-and-rc-1-2.md

 ### Daily Build Testing

-Following the testing with .NET 8 daily builds I did to check a fix for the new Request Delegate Generator in preview 6, I looked into updating my [][update-dotnet-sdk] GitHub Action to support updating repositories based on the output of the [dotnet/installer][dotnet-installer] repository.
+Following the testing with .NET 8 daily builds I did to check a fix for the new Request Delegate Generator in preview 6, I looked into updating my [update-dotnet-sdk][update-dotnet-sdk] GitHub Action to support updating repositories based on the output of the [dotnet/installer][dotnet-installer] repository.
 With the [v2.3.0][update-dotnet-sdk-230] release of the action, that became supported.
 With that released I started to set up parallel branches in some of my repositories to test the daily builds of .NET 8 where I felt they'd use a wide range of capabilities to give good test coverage.

-I might write a more in-depth blog post about this at some point as I'm planning on using this approach again next year for .NET 9 starting around preview 1 as it's found a number of bugs that got caught before an official preview release was published.
+I might write a more in-depth blog post about this at some point as I'm planning on using this approach again next year for .NET 9 starting around preview 1.
+It's found a number of bugs that got caught before an official preview release was published, so I think it's been a valuable investment of time.

 Such an issue was [dotnet/runtime#9038][dotnet-runtime-90386].
 This was an issue where changes to HttpClientFactory caused a background task to throw an exception when it was disposed.
 This in turn caused the .NET test process to "crash", causing all of my CI builds to fail.
-I was glad this was caught before RC1 as it would have been a big blocker for me personally as it would have caused a lot of test failures in my repositories that use the HttpClientFactory to stub out HTTP requests in the integration tests (_[Reliably Testing HTTP Integrations in a .NET Application][httpclient-interception]_).
+I was glad this was caught before RC1 as it would have been a big blocker for me personally, as it would have caused a lot of test failures in my repositories that use the HttpClientFactory to stub out HTTP requests in the integration tests (_[Reliably Testing HTTP Integrations in a .NET Application][httpclient-interception]_).

 ### Portable Runtime Identifiers